intuition-dev/INTUITION/_doc/docs/res.md

 - [Prepros.io](https://prepros.io/help/autoprefixer)
 - [Front End Framework Examples](https://github.com/metabake/front-end-frameworks)
 - [More examples and plugins](https://github.com/metabake/examples-plugins)
-- [High tech](https://engineering.videoblocks.com/web-architecture-101-a3224e126947?gi=8a9df433a15f) Server-less is low tech.
+- [High tech](https://engineering.videoblocks.com/web-architecture-101-a3224e126947?gi=8a9df433a15f) Serverless is low tech.
 As opposed to high tech.
 - [Automatic programing](https://en.wikipedia.org/wiki/Automatic_programming)

 ### Creators of Meta

 We were involved with Struts and SilverStream.
 We plan to make MetaBake more popular than both.

-- Doc version 3.7.61
+- Doc version 3.7.61a